Tag Archives: risun tubeless rims

 tl-exellp21.jpg

+In 2018 there was talk of Excel making a wider 21 x 2.15 suited to bigger bikes and in 2019 it was produced, apparently.
 And in 2021 a mate bought a 2.15 x 21 SM PRO Platinum from Central Wheel for £135, as mentioned above.
-So these rims are out there now in black or gold.
+So these 21″ MT rims are out there now in black or gold.

 Back to Tubeless Conversion Index Page

-Tubeless: OEM Spoked Tubeless Wheels
+Tubeless: Spoked Tubeless Rims

 Tubeless Conversion Index Page